 Capgemini posts better-than-expected Q3 sales growth

+In France, the company's biggest single-country market, Capgemini saw a good improvement on the previous quarter but continued to see the strongest impact from COVID-19.

+As a second wave of COVID-19 infections surges through Europe, France has reported the highest number of cases on the continent and fifth highest worldwide.

-The group said it expected the fourth quarter to show a further but limited improvement.
+Capgemini said it expected the end of the year to show a further quarter-on-quarter improvement, though less pronounced than in the current period.

 ($1 = 0.8461 euros)